pranshug2704/CSE150A_Proj/README.md

 Optimize hyperparameters for better performance.

-# Model Evaluation

-The first model is evaluated based on:

-Accuracy

-Precision & Recall

-F1-score

-These metrics provide insights into how well the model performs and areas for improvement.

 # Repository and Code Links

 All code and Jupyter notebooks have been uploaded and are accessible at:
 [GitHub Repository](https://github.com/pranshug2704/CSE150A_Proj)

-# Conclusion

-First Model Performance

-The model achieved an accuracy of X% with precision and recall scores of Y and Z, respectively.

-The performance indicates that the model is reasonably effective but has room for improvement.

 # Possible Improvements